 Terre Haute is a larger medium-sized city located in the state of Indiana.
 With a population of 60,825 people and 24 constituent neighborhoods, Terre Haute is the 12th largest community in Indiana.
-Terre Haute has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Terre Haute has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Terre Haute is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Terre Haute is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Terre Haute who work in sales jobs (12.92%), office and administrative support (12.09%), and teaching (8.41%).
+There are especially a lot of people living in Terre Haute who work in office and administrative support (12.29%), sales jobs (11.62%), and food service (8.77%).

 In addition, Terre Haute is a college town.
 There are a lot of students in Terre Haute attending college, and as a result Terre Haute provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The education level of Terre Haute citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.98% of adults 25 and older in Terre Haute have a college degree.
+In terms of college education, Terre Haute is nearly on par with the US average for all cities of 21.84%: 20.42% of adults 25 and older in Terre Haute have a bachelor's degree or advanced degree.

-The per capita income in Terre Haute in 2010 was $17,758, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
-This equates to an annual income of $71,032 for a family of four.
-However, Terre Haute contains both very wealthy and poor people as well.
+The per capita income in Terre Haute in 2010 was $17,344, which is low income relative to Indiana and the nation.
+This equates to an annual income of $69,376 for a family of four.

 Terre Haute is a somewhat ethnically-diverse city.
 The people who call Terre Haute home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Terre Haute residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Terre Haute include Irish, English, Italian, and French .